SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## rename
 #### Description:
-File RenameCommand: various commands for renaming files.
+Rename: various commands for renaming files.

 This command can be used to bulk rename a set of files.
 It also has the ability to insert special variables into the file name, such as the